getCUJO/QoOID/draft-ietf-ippm-qoo.md

 between the technical aspects of network performance and the practical needs of those who depend on it.
 While solutions exist for many of the problems causing high and unstable latency in the Internet, the incentives to deploy them have remained relatively weak.
-A unifying framework for assessing network quality, can serve to strengthen these incentives significantly.
+A unifying framework for assessing network quality can serve to strengthen these incentives significantly.

 Bandwidth alone is necessary but not sufficient for high-quality modern network